 }

-Open your automation account in the portal and click on the DSC Configurations icon.
+Open your automation account in the portal and click on the DSC Configurations node under Configuration Management.

-Click on the Add a Configuration button and browse to the DSCWebRoleConfig.ps1 file and select it.
+Click on the +Add a Configuration button and browse to the WebRoleFull.ps1 file and select it.
 Click the OK button on the Import blade.

-Result…notice that the name webrolefull is the name of the configuration.
+Result…notice that the name WebRoleFull is the name of the configuration.

 Click on the webrolefull DSC configuration and a new blade will appear.
 In this blade, select the Compile button.
 A configuration has to be compiled (into a MOF file) in order for you to apply the configuration to a node.